foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

+# v0.24.0 - V11 Compatibility
+The very cool features currently sat on the development branch have been pushed to the side to allow for this small but important update.
+This update prepares the system for use on V11.

+## As usual when updating to a new major version of Foundry, back up all of your worlds!!

+## Core system improvements
+- Move system rules engine initialisation to the `init` hook, to account for the `setup` hook being moved.
+- Restructure i18n files to account for new structure.
+- Move custom `Math` function registration on `MATH_PROXY` to the `SFRPGRoll` class instead of patching `Roll` itself.
+- Re-implement Starfinder measured template overrides.

 # v0.23.0 - The one that got away
 So for a variety of reasons, this update took us 3 months.
 The good news is that means there's some cool new features here, and a shed-load of compendium updates and data entry.